 It made sense to adjust valuations by a credit component.
-IFRS 13 bases fair value on an “exit price” of the security i.e. the price at which you can go to the bank and close out an existing transaction.
-Whether you are buying or selling a financial instrument the bank will naturally add a margin so it is counter-intuitive to mark-to-market a position without a credit component.
+IFRS 13 bases ‘fair value’ on an ‘exit price’ of the security i.e. the price at which you can go to the bank and close out an existing transaction.
+Whether you are buying or selling a financial instrument the bank naturally adds a margin so it is counter-intuitive to mark-to-market a position without a credit component.

 Lack of auditor engagement in materiality of CVA/DVA

 What was most surprising about the introduction of IFRS 13 was the initial lack of engagement by auditors to champion the credit adjustment component of valuations.

 Lack of materiality was often cited as the reason for not asking companies to provide the credit adjustment when put in context of other risks within the business.
 But it was hard to see how the adjustment could be deemed non-material if the calculation was never done.